forcedotcom/datacloud-customcode-python-sdk/README.md

 ## Prerequisites

-- Python 3.11 (If your system version is different, we recommend using [pyenv](https://github.com/pyenv/pyenv) to configure 3.11)
+- **Python 3.11 only** (currently supported version - if your system version is different, we recommend using [pyenv](https://github.com/pyenv/pyenv) to configure 3.11)
 - [Azul Zulu OpenJDK 17.x](https://www.azul.com/downloads/?version=java-17-lts&package=jdk#zulu)
 - Docker support like [Docker Desktop](https://docs.docker.com/desktop/)
 - A salesforce org with some DLOs or DMOs with data and this feature enabled (it is not GA)